 Cervantes´ childhood was somewhat nomadic and very unsettled.
 His father, Rodrigo de Cervantes is recorded as being a barber-surgeon or pharmacist-surgeon.
 The family was constantly moving around in search of towns in need of his services.
 And quite a large family it was, Cervantes was the 4th of 7 children, Cervantes mother was named Leonor de Cortinas.

 In terms of education, Cervantes had very little, or perhaps formal coursework was simply never recorded.
 He was a student of the Spanish humanist Juan Lopez de Hoyos in Madrid, from 1568-1569 only to go to Rome the next year under the watch of Guilio Acquavita.
 Acquavita was ordained as a cardinal in 1570.

-Cervantes, with many other Spanish men, next went to Rome to find a better life and seek opportunity to fund his writing.
+Cervantes, with many other Spanish men, next went to Rome to find a better life and seek an opportunity to fund his writing.
 Cervantes ended up joining the Spanish infantry in Naples instead.
 It should be noted that throughout his military experiences Cervantes enjoyed his time and was popular amongst the ranks.

 In 1571 the headwaters of war met at Cyprus.
 In the Mediterranean, on the Gulf of Lepanto, the Ottman Empire was moving to expand power and land control.
 Cervantes´s company was called to fight.
 Cervantes fought honorably as many accounts have stated.
-However he also sustained a wound to the chest, and a debilitating wound to the left hand that earned him the nickname Manco de Lepanto (Maimed of Lepanto).
+However, he also sustained a wound to the chest and a debilitating wound to the left hand that earned him the nickname Manco de Lepanto (Maimed of Lepanto).

 Shortly after the Gulf of Lepanto, Cervantes was on passage home when his vessel was captured by pirates.
 Cervantes was taken to Algiers and kept in slavery for 5 years despite several failed escape attempts.